 Chinese mainland reports 16 new COVID-19 cases

-No new suspected cases or deaths related to the disease were reported on Friday, the commission said.
+No suspected COVID-19 cases and no new deaths related to COVID-19 were reported on Wednesday, according to the report.

-On Friday, 19 COVID-19 patients were discharged from hospitals after recovery on the Chinese mainland.
+Nine COVID-19 patients were discharged from hospitals following their recovery on Wednesday, said the report.

-As of Friday, the total number of confirmed COVID-19 cases on the mainland had reached 86,414, including 308 patients still being treated, with one in severe condition.
+The total number of confirmed COVID-19 cases on the mainland reached 90,217 by Wednesday, including 187 patients still receiving treatment, two of whom were in severe condition.